dyllonj/introspection-research/README.md

 - **Testing:** Run `pytest` for unit/smoke coverage and `ruff check .` to enforce style before submitting changes.

 ## FAQ / troubleshooting
+- **Why use supervised training instead of DPO?** DPO trains output preferences but doesn't show the model which internal signals to attend to.
+We observe 100% probe accuracy yet only 0.56% behavioral detection with DPO—supervised training adds explicit (activation → concept) labels to close this gap.
 - **Why do runs switch to float32 on CPU?** When GPUs are unavailable, adapters request `float32` automatically to maintain numerical stability.
 - **How do I handle large model downloads?** Configure Hugging Face cache directories (`HF_HOME`, `TRANSFORMERS_CACHE`) to point at storage with sufficient space.
 - **Deterministic decoding still differs across machines.** Verify matching torch/transformers versions, and ensure CUDA/cuDNN allow deterministic kernels; otherwise rerun with `--non-deterministic` disabled and check logs for warnings.